navek-soft/push1st/README.md

  - [x] Suitable for distributed one-to-many communications and distributed applications
  - [x] TCP/IP as basic communication protocol
  - [x] WS/WSS proto ( auto generate self-signed certificate if cer\key not specified )
- - [x] Support ws session prefix naming ( can be use for multicast message pushing )
+ - [x] Support for websocket sessions prefix naming ( can be use for multicast message pushing )

 ## Installation guide